Link Search Menu Expand Document

 Module usage

-The admin/dcerpc/samr_computer module is generally used to first create a computer account, which requires no permissions:
+The admin/dcerpc/samr_account module is generally used to first create a computer account, which by default, all user accounts in a domain can perform:

 1. From msfconsole

 3. Set the RHOSTS, SMBUser and SMBPass options a.
-For the ADD_COMPUTER action, if you don’t specify COMPUTER_NAME or COMPUTER_PASSWORD - one will be generated automatically b.
-For the DELETE_COMPUTER action, set the COMPUTER_NAME option c.
-For the LOOKUP_COMPUTER action, set the COMPUTER_NAME option
+For the ADD_COMPUTER action, if you don’t specify ACCOUNT_NAME or ACCOUNT_PASSWORD - one will be generated automatically b.
+For the DELETE_ACCOUNT action, set the ACCOUNT_NAME option c.
+For the LOOKUP_ACCOUNT action, set the ACCOUNT_NAME option

 4. Run the module and see that a new machine account was added